pritunl/pritunl-zero-ssh-emergency/README.md

 ## Preparation

 This must be done before losing access to the Pritunl Zero server.
-Use a long encryption passphrase.
+Keys are encrypted with AES-256.

 ```bash
 # Export SSH authorities